Home » Food Information » What Does Salmon Taste Like? Everything You Need To Know.

 4. Oven-roasted salmon.

 Season salmon flesh with salt and pepper.
 Place them skin-side down on a lightly greased baking pan.
 You then bake the fillets at 400° for about 15 minutes.
+One of the popular recipes is to bake salmon with pesto.

 5. Poached salmon.